jermseesghosts/OBSIDIAN/README.md

 │   Decision Package · Telegram · Authorization · Alpaca      │
 │   DEAD DROP 0600 · BURN NOTICE · REDLINE Protocol           │
 │                                                             │
-│   SABLE speaks here.
+│   OBSIDIAN speaks here.
 Nowhere else.                          │ │   The operator is always in the loop.                       │ └─────────────────────────────────────────────────────────────┘
 ```

 ---

-## The Shadow Council
+## The Glass Room

 Every thesis that reaches conviction has survived eight independent analytical lenses — a formal deliberation process where each agent produces a structured verdict object, not a sentiment, not a score, not a string.
+Visible from the inside.
+Opaque from the outside.

 | Agent | Mandate | Kill Authority |
 |---|---|---|